 Tasks include, but are not limited to:

-– Preparation of draft new Recommendations to address the study items under the above paragraph "Question".
+– preparation of draft new Recommendations to address the above study items.

 An up-to-date status of work under this Question is contained in the SG9 work programme (https://itu.int/ITU-T/workprog/wp_search.aspx?sg=9).